mebeim/aoc/2019/README.md

 I noticed various people using compiled programming languages (C, C++, Rust, Go) and reporting times in the ballpark of ~200ms.
 Usually when the major speedup reason is switching to a compiled language, then the speedup is much grater (50x, 100x).
-Therefore it *seems* like it's not really Python's fault after all... nonetheless, the very slow CPython solution still bothers me.
+Therefore it *seems* like we already have the optimal solution, and CPython is to blame... this is sad :(.

 [d01]: #day-1---the-tyranny-of-the-rocket-equation